 Court Finds Nothing Wrong With the Deletion

-The court dismissed plaintiff’s trade secret claim because plaintiff had not alleged facts showing a misappropriation.
-Defendant was entitled to have the company information during his employment.
+The court dismissed plaintiff’s trade secret claim for failing to allege facts showing a misappropriation.
+Defendant had been entitled to have the company information during his employment.
 His continued possession of it after resignation was not an improper misappropriation in the absence of any allegation he used or disclosed it.

 The court also rejected plaintiff’s claim that defendant’s deletion of files after getting a reminder letter was spoliation of evidence creating an inference of misappropriation.
 “If anything, [defendant’s] deletions support his claim that he did not use or disclose any trade secrets – he took active steps to ensure that he was no longer in possession of confidential materials from his previous job.”

 The court also found significant that defendant had made his personal computer available for forensic inspection by plaintiff and that no allegation was made that the inspection showed misappropriation.

 Timing is Everything When it Comes to Deletions

 Although defendant did not suffer any adverse consequences for deleting the information, he was perhaps fortunate in his judge.
 Some might have been troubled by his somewhat peremptory deletions.

 There almost certainly would have been no issue had he deleted the information before resigning.
 Absent other facts suggesting misappropriation, an employee who deletes information that has been saved to personal devices in connection with work is simply complying with his or her employment agreement or common law duties.

 It is a closer question whether an employee should do as defendant and delete information after getting a reminder letter.
 If the information was saved to the employee’s computer in the ordinary course of business, it may be safe simply to delete the information, especially if there is no sign the employer intends to sue.
 But if the information was saved to the computer as part of the process of planning the transition, the employee may risk a spoliation claim for destruction of evidence.